rafaqz/DimensionalData.jl/docs/src/basic_tutorial.md

 Lastly, we may want to ask *What were the surface temperatures in the Northern Hemisphere during winter?*

-`Where` filters a dimension by passing each lookup value through a function.
-It is particularly useful when the selection condition cannot be expressed as a single contiguous range, or contains complex logic.
+`Where` filters a dimension by passing each lookup value through an arbitrary function.
+It's particularly useful when the selection condition cannot be expressed as a single contiguous range, or contains complex logic.

 Here, we select temperature observations during the Northern Hemisphere's winter (approx. the months of December, January, February):

 ````@example dimensionaldata_tutorial
 # We use `Touches` to select the contiguous range of Northern Hemisphere latitudes, and `Where` for selecting winter days